-- Wrap in plastic wrap and place in the fridge for half hour
+- Wrap in plastic wrap and place in the fridge for one half hour

 - Measure the weight of entire mass and divide by 12

 - Separate dough into 12 equally weighted balls. roll in hands until it looks like a nice, even sphere and set all aside

 - Heat seasoned cast iron to medium high- if using another pan, make sure there is a small amount of oil coating pan or it is nonstick

 - For each of the 12 balls do the following:

 - Place ball between two sheets of plastic wrap

 - Use large can (ie a San Marzano 28 oz) OR other pan (I used my Deep Dish Pizza Pan)to press ball down into something resembling a patty.

 - Gently pull away from plastic wrap and don't be afraid to ball it up and start over.

 - Place on cast iron and cook 30 seconds to 1 minutes on each side.

 - There should be light brown marking spotting on the tortilla and it should not be stiff.

 - While one tortilla is cooking, I start rolling the next.

 - Gently stack into a large cloth and let cool (or eat)